HackYourFuture/HTML-CSS/Week3/MAKEME.md

 How to hand in your homework:
 • Upload your homework in your Github repository.
 • Make sure to create a new folder "week3" first.
-• Your hyf-html-css/week3 should now contain an index.html and a main.css file (and the images folder)
+• Your sha-html-css/week3 should now contain an index.html and a main.css file (and the images folder)
 • Place the link to your repository in Trello.
 ```

 ## Step 3: Prepare for next class

-_Deadline Sunday morning_

 Go trough the reading material in the JavaScript [README.md](/JavaScript/Week0/README.md) to prepare for your next class